markomanninen/hyml/doc/index.rst

     ; in xhtml tags and attributes will be output in complete format (xhtml (title) (table (tr (td "Cell 1") (td "Cell 2") (td "Cell 3"))))

+Output:

 .. parsed-literal::

     <title/><table><tr><td>Cell 1</td><td>Cell 2</td><td>Cell 3</td></tr></table>

 Note that above xhtml code is still not a valid xhtml document even tags and attributes are perfectly output. ``ML`` macros do no validate structure of the document just tag names.
-For validation one should use official `validator <https://validator.w3.org/>`__ service and follow
-    the html `specifications <https://w3c.github.io/html/>`__ to create a valid document. ``ML`` macros can be used to guide on that process but more importantly it is meant to automatize the generation of the xml code while adding programming capabilities on it.
+For validation one should use official `validator <https://validator.w3.org/>`__ service and follow the html `specifications <https://w3c.github.io/html/>`__ to create a valid document. ``ML`` macros can be used to guide on that process but more importantly it is meant to automatize the generation of the xml code while adding programming capabilities on it.

 ``xml`` on the other hand doesn't give a dime of the used tag names.
 They can be anything, even processed names.
 Same applies to keywords, values, and contents.
 You should use more strict ``xhtml``, ``xhtml5``, ``html4``, and ``html5`` macros to make sure that tag names are corresponding to HTML4 or HTML5 specifications.

 .. code:: lisp